Bigby-wolf2333/Bigby-wolf2333/README.md

 ![LinkedIn Banner](Banner.png)

 Hello, this is Junwei, a dedicated Data Analytics Engineer!
-I focus on building reliable data workflow and enpowering data driven product.
+I focus on building reliable data workflows and empowering data-driven products.
+Beyond tech, I excel at collaborating with XFN teams, benefiting my interdisciplinary background and experience.

 ### 📚 Projects